Sex Differences and Eating Disorder Risk Among Psychiatric Conditions, Compulsive Behaviors and Substance Use in a Screened Canadian National Sample

 General Hospital Psychiatry

 Davison, Karen M.; Marshall-Fabien, Gillian L.; and Gondara, Lovedeep, "Sex Differences and Eating Disorder Risk Among Psychiatric Conditions, Compulsive Behaviors and Substance Use in a Screened Canadian National Sample" (2014).
-Social Work Publications.
+Social Work & Criminal Justice Publications.
 370.